abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 Value-level arrows
 ---

-With that, we start listing the axioms of Lambda Calculus.
-They are nothing more than the definition of the type of value-level arrows (functions).
+With that, we list the axioms of Lambda Calculus, which contain nothing more than the definition of the type of value-level arrows (functions).

 There are several typing rules that we have to define, starting with the trivial rule *Var*, that states the following: if we previously said that $x$ has type $A$, then $x$ has type $A$.